bj-study/CAB203-Discrete-Structures/CAB203 - Discrete Structures.md

 $$

 ### Equivalence Relations
+An equivalence relation is a relation $R$ over a set that is symmetric, reflexive and transitive.
 An equivalence relation $R \subseteq A \times A$ separates a set into equivalence classes.
 These are subsets of $A$ that are all related by the relation.
 For example, the equivalence relation given by $a \equiv b \pmod{2}$ gives two equivalence classes, the even and odd numbers.

 ### Partial Ordering
 A partial ordering on a set $A$ is a binary relation over $A$ which is: